 In a village with no wifi and limited electricity, entertainment comes in the form of painted skies and blushing seas.

 People flock to the sand to sit and watch as the day fades away.
-Sunset here is something you won’t want to miss.
+Sunsets in Jiquilillo are something you won’t want to miss.

-While surf camps are beginning to pop up along this largely undeveloped stretch of coast, there are just two main hostels for travellers.
+While numerous surf camps are beginning to pop up along this largely undeveloped stretch of coast, there are two main budget-friendly hostels for travellers.
 We stayed at Rancho Esperanza which is the very definition of rustic, laid-back, beach hut.

 There is a limited supply of restaurants in the village but the comedor just next door to Esperanza serves up tasty meals of fish or chicken.
-Otherwise families around town take turns hosting a ‘pizza night’.
-It’s not the most memorable pizza but watching it being cooked in a barbecue over the course of several hours is all part of the experience.
+Otherwise, families around town take turns hosting a ‘pizza night’.
+It’s not the most memorable pizza but watching it being cooked on a barbecue over the course of several hours is all part of the experience.

 Chicken buses to Jiquilillo leave just five times a day from Chinandega and take about an hour and a half.
 Ask to be dropped directly at your hostel.